 - Some will automatically add it to your account without you needing to claim it.

 - If you don't want their welcome offer, then you can ask the casino to remove it from your account.

-- The most important golden rule - Always check the terms & conditions made by a casino.
+- The most important golden rule is to always check the terms & conditions made by a casino.
 Many disputes arise over misunderstandings by players over these.
 If you know them then you'll know exactly where you stand.
-The good news is that we have already provided a screenshot of terms.
+The good news is that we have already provided a screenshot of terms for you to read.

 So there you have it.
 A quick run down of the most common types of casino offers you'll come across.
-But please remember the last point we made above, at the end of the day, it's your responsibility to check the detail.
+But please remember the last point we made above, at the end of the day, it's your responsibility to check the details.
 The above list contains the great promotions currently available online.
-This page is updated frequently with new bonus and free chip offers so remember to bookmark it and add it to your favourites.
+This page is updated frequently with new bonuses and free chip promotions so remember to bookmark it and add it to your favourites.